EFForg/https-everywhere/docs/adrs/duckduckgo-smarter-encryption.md

     * Different domains for secure connection are now an older habit (i.e. secure.google.com)
     * TLS 1.0, 1.1 deprecation
 * Chrome’s Manifest V3 will force the extensions to have a ruleset cap.
 Instead of competing with other extensions like DuckDuckGo,  if the user prefers to use HTTPS Everywhere or DuckDuckGo's privacy essentials, we will provide the same coverage.
-* DuckDuckGo’s Smart Encryption covers more domains than our current, more manual model.
+* DuckDuckGo’s Smarter Encryption covers more domains than our current, more manual model.

 ## Decision Outcome

-We chose to add the DuckDuckGo Smart Encryption update channel, because it no longer is beneficial to diverse efforts with others with similar goals in this space.
+We chose to add the DuckDuckGo Smarter Encryption update channel, because it no longer is beneficial to diverse efforts with others with similar goals in this space.

 ### Consequences and Concerns